 - When the full gap was discovered, Buzhardt informed Jaworski and asked for time to investigate.
-Jaworski, however, insisted on informing Sirica – who chose to make the gap public that very afternoon.
+Jaworski, however, insisted on informing Sirica – who chose to make the existence of the gap public that very afternoon.
 (This sequence is described in Jaworski’s own book).
 Sirica’s action certainly ended any chance of the defense team finding the culprit before the act became known.

 - The records indicate that Nixon was never near that particular tape.
 The only ones with access were Buzhardt, Woods and Steve Bull.